Kastellorizo: Physical geography

 Map of Kastellorizo and the surrounding islets.

-Kastellorizo is (with the exception of the nearby islet of Strongyli) the easternmost Greek island and is situated in the Levantine Sea.
-It is the largest island of the homonym archipelago comprising the islands and islets of Agios Georgios, Agrielaia, Voutsakia, Megalo Mavro Poini, Mikro Mavro Poini, Polifados Ena, Polifados Dio, Ro, Savoura, Stroggili, Tragonera, Psomi and Psoradia.
+Kastellorizo is (except for the nearby islet of Strongyli) the easternmost Greek island and is situated in the Levantine Sea.
+It is the largest island of the homonym archipelago comprising the islands and islets of Agios Georgios, Agrielaia, Voutsakia, Megalo Mavro Poini, Mikro Mavro Poini, Polifados Ena, Polifados Dio, Ro, Savoura, Strongyli, Tragonera, Psomi, and Psoradia.
 It lies about 2 km from the Anatolian coastal town of Kaş, more or less halfway between Rhodes and Antalya.
 Cyprus is about 280 km to the south-east.
-It is six kilometres (6 km) long and three kilometres (3 km) wide, with a surface of 9.2 km².
+It is 6 km long and 3 km wide, with a surface of 9.2 km².
 It has a triangular shape, and is oriented from north-east to south-west.
 The island features three capes: Agios Stefanos (north), Nifti (east) and Pounenti (south west); between the first two there is a wide and accommodating bay, the island's main harbor, where one finds the only town on the island.
 Cape Agios Stefanos, the nearest to Anatolia, is 2.25 km south of the modern Turkish town of Kaş (Greek: Andífli, the Ancient Greek City of Antiphéllos).
-Cape Nifti lies some greater distance from the Anatolian coast.
+Cape Nifti lies at a greater distance from the Anatolian coast.
 The island is mountainous, with high and steep coastlines, which become more difficult to access moving west.
-The soil is composed of limestone and produces only small amounts of olives, grapes and beans.
-On the island there is no source of drinking water.
+The soil is composed of limestone and produces only small amounts of olives, grapes, and beans.
+On the island, there is no source of drinking water.
 The Municipality of Megísti includes the offshore islands of Ro and Strongyli as well as several smaller islets.
 It has a total land area of 11.978 km².

 Nearby islands between Turkey and Kastellorizo

-There are many islets in this area; Volos, near Kalkan (in Greek Kalamaki), Ochendra, Furnachia, Prassonisi, Ro, Tragonera, Marathi, Strongyli, Dhassia, Alimentaria, Kekova and Psomi besides many rocks and cliffs.
+There are many islets in this area; Volos, near Kalkan (Greek: Kalamaki), Ochendra, Furnachia, Prassonisi, Ro, Tragonera, Marathi, Strongyli, Dhassia, Alimentaria, Kekova, and Psomi besides many rocks and cliffs.
 The most important among these islets is Kekova (also named Caravola), not inhabited, which has an area of 4.5 km² and faces the Turkish village of Kaleköy (Simena in antiquity).

 All these islets were subject to dispute between Italy and Turkey until 1932.
-According to the 1932 Convention between Italy and Turkey all these islets except Ro, Strongyli and Psomi were assigned to Turkey.
+According to the 1932 Convention between Italy and Turkey, all these islets except Ro, Strongyli, and Psomi were assigned to Turkey.

-The group of islands that includes Kastellorizo, Ro and Strongyli is very important to the Exclusive economic zone of Greece, since it is the easternmost territory of Greece and according to UNCLOS as well as customary international law, Greece can claim a large part of the Eastern Mediterranean basin.
+The group of islands that includes Kastellorizo, Ro, and Strongyli is very important to the Exclusive economic zone of Greece (EEZ), since it is the easternmost territory of Greece and according to UNCLOS as well as customary international law, Greece can claim a large part of the Eastern Mediterranean basin.